Wales’ painful World Cup history

 Opponents: Czechoslovakia, Scotland

-The side that reached the last-eight of the 1976 European Championships had a genuine chance of making it to Argentina after a 3-0 win over the Czechs in Wrexham.
+The side that reached the last eight of the 1976 European Championship had a genuine chance of making it to Argentina after a 3-0 win over the Czechs in Wrexham.

 Victory over Scotland would see Wales only needing to avoid a three goal defeat in Prague.
 It wasn't to be.